About Age Concern Otago

 Who we are

-Age Concern Otago began as a community based organisation founded in 1948 by the then Mayor of Dunedin and a number of public spirited people to promote the wellbeing and serving the needs of older people in Otago.
+Age Concern Otago began as a community based organisation founded in 1948 by the then Mayor of Dunedin and a number of public spirited people to promote the wellbeing and to serve the needs of older people in Otago.

 Today, Age Concern Otago has grown into a substantial independent charitable organisation, valued and respected for its dedication and services to older people.
-As knowledge and experience has grown, Age Concern Otago now has the wider purpose of promoting healthy, active and positive ageing for people over 65.
+Age Concern Otago now has the wider purpose of promoting healthy, active and positive ageing for people over 65.
 Age Concern Otago is recognised locally as a principal not for profit community organisation celebrating and advancing the wellbeing of Otago’s older people.

 Key factors for positive ageing include: